vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 Within the `search` object, add `custom_dimensions` weights (Scale only), `metadata_filter` and set the `lexical_interpolation` (formerly `lambda` in the REST API v1.0).
-Setting to `0` disables exact and Boolean text matching, while a value of `1` disabls neural retrieval.
+Setting to `0` disables exact and Boolean text matching, while a value of `1` disables neural retrieval.
 Users often see best results by setting this value somewhere between 0.01 and 0.1, and we typically recommend users start experimentation with a `0.025`.